-David Wilshire MP
+David Wilshire

 David Wilshire MP (Conservative).
-MP for Spelthorne first elected in 1987.
+Former MP for Spelthorne first elected in 1987.
 Prior to becoming an MP, he served as a Town, District and County Councillor for eleven years and was a Council leader for six years.
 He also served on several NHS bodies.
 He has been a teacher, run his own businesses, worked for Members of the European Parliament, and was Co-Director of the Political Management Programme at Brunel University for six years.

 In 1988 Members were discussing in the Commons chamber their concerns about Parliament's failure to embrace new technologies.
-Questioning why electronic mail had not yet been introduced in Westminster, allowing him to communicate with staff in his constituency office, David Wilshire MP stated that 'the technological revolution of which we are so proud in Britain seems to have passed Westminster by
+Questioning why electronic mail had not yet been introduced in Westminster, allowing him to communicate with staff in his constituency office, David Wilshire MP stated that 'the technological revolution of which we are so proud in Britain seems to have passed Westminster by'

 [edit] Issues